No. 11 North Carolina beats No. 9 Florida State 96-83

+Being down a big man and facing a highly ranked opponent with more size didn't deter the 11th-ranked Tar Heels, either.

+''That's our knack really,'' junior swingman Theo Pinson said, ''just go out there and compete.''

-CHAPEL HILL, N.C.
-(AP) -- Joel Berry II scored 26 points, and No. 11 North Carolina snapped No. 9 Florida State's school-record win streak with a 96-83 victory on Saturday.
+Joel Berry II scored 26 points and UNC snapped No. 9 Florida State's school-record win streak with a 96-83 victory Saturday, playing with an aggressive edge they needed to hold off the Seminoles before finally pulling away late.

 Jonathan Isaac had 17 points and 12 rebounds for the Seminoles (16-2, 4-1), who had won 12 in a row and stood at 4-0 in the ACC for the first time in their history.